 Source: HSBC.
 Notes: "Spain run a three phase exit strategy and different regions were at different regions were at different stages.
-11 May was when the major restrictions; the measures implemented by the individual regions might already be affecting part of their economies.
+11 May was when the major restrictions were lifted in regions comprising about half of the Spanish population, but it was not until 21 June that all of Spain entered Phase 3, or the so-called 'new normality'.
+"This reflects nation-wide restrictions; the measures implemented by the individual regions might already be affecting part of their economies.
 "UK column denotes announced timetable for England only, conditional on continued improvement in virus situation; similar rules and timelines exist for Scotland, Wales and Northern Ireland.